xerial/streamdb-readings/README.md

 # Readings in Stream Processing

-A list of articles that are essential to understand stream processing.
+A list of essential articles to understand stream processing, including continuously querying and maintaining time-series data.

 ## Books